yimeng0701/Voice-recommender-system-for-Smart-Speakers/README.md

 ## Processing Pipeline

 ### Data
 I got the data from the company VOCO, which contains around 200 manually labelled articles.
-I also crawled about 1000 articles from news websites.
+1000 other articles from different news websites are also crawled.
 There are 11 classess in the data: Football, Tech, Baseball, Basketball, Canadian National, Hockey, International, Finance, US National, Science, Soccer.
 Each article belongs to one or more classes.
 Following is the basic analysis of the data:
 ![# of classes](https://github.com/yimeng0701/Voice-recommender-system-for-Smart-Speakers/blob/master/data/EDA/num_classes.png "Logo Title Text 1")
 ![# of words](https://github.com/yimeng0701/Voice-recommender-system-for-Smart-Speakers/blob/master/data/EDA/hist.png "Logo Title Text 1")